Bernhard Langer WITB 2025 (What’s in the Bag) NEW Photos

 Final Thoughts on Bernhard Langer WITB

-After being awarded the Tour Champions player of the decade, the 65-year-old German continues to shine.
+After being awarded the Tour Champions player of the decade, the 67-year-old German continues to shine.
 He is currently the 6th highest-ranked senior male.
-He got off to a flier in 2023 with a top-10 finish at the Mitsubishi Electric Championship at Hualalai.

 Related Golf Articles to Read Next